aqib1/Revolut_Task/README.md

 into domain language.
 For example, it can be defined like following

 ##### Feature: Money Transfer
+@MoneyTransfer
+Feature: Money Transfer

   Scenario: Successful money transfer
-            Given that the user with account id 1 has to transfer 200 Euro to another user having account id 2 When the transfer is requested
+    Given Transaction request with sender account id, reciever account and amount When transfer action is called
-            Then amount is deducted from sender's account And receiver receives the amount
+    Then amount is deducted from sender account
+    And reciever will recieve amount

 #### Rollback transaction
-Since for the sake of this test, the datastore was in memory, i could not use transactional features of database with rollback option but in real systems for testing, it it necessary to perform tests in transactional manner and rollback after running each transaction to persist the data or
+For the sake of this assignment, and simpicity i am using in memory data, using concurrentHashMap.I could not use transactional features of database with rollback option but in real systems for testing, it it necessary to perform tests in transactional manner and rollback after running each transaction to persist the data or